urbit/urbit/urb/zod/main/pub/src/doc/ref/vol/4/a.md

 Here, we will trace a packet as it makes its way through ames.
 There are actually two pathways through ames:  the legacy path through `%want`, and the modern way, entered through `%wont`, with full end-to-end acknowledgments.
-Here we will only trace the modern way.
+Here we will only trace the modern way, though much of the path is the same for both.

 When an app (or a vane) wishes to send a packet to another ship, it must send a `%wont` card: